JasonBee/wtbugreportgenerator/README.md

 ## A: A bunch of things...

-1) It creates a folder on tyour desktop with today's date and time.
+1) It creates a folder on your desktop using today's date and time "WT-BUGREPORT-YEAR-MONTH-DAY_HH-MM".

 2) It then reads out a number of system attributes useful to the developers (no more screen caps or typing out machine specs) and captures these stats to file.

-3) It copies files less than 30 minutes old from these locations.
-Anything with a wildcard ensures only the appropriate game-related files are collected:
+3) It copies files less than 30 minutes old from the following locations.
+Anything with a wildcard/filemask ensures only the appropriate game-related files are collected:

 	"/Users/temp/WarThunderLauncherLogs"